cxw620/rust-polyglot/docs/intro.rst

 breaking existing code which was using stable interfaces.

 There is excellent support for cross-compilation.

+The project provides an online playground for playing with and sharing small experiments.
+This is heavily used as a stable way to share snippets, repros, etc., including in bug reports.

 Obtaining Rust is canonically done with rustup, a pre-packaged installer/updater tool.